Jeff Gordon: Championship seasons (1995–2001)

 Gordon began the 1999 season with his second Daytona 500 win.
 He then won races at Atlanta, Fontana, Sears Point and Watkins Glen.
 Before the race at Martinsville, Evernham left Hendrick to form Evernham Motorsports, and he was replaced by team engineer Brian Whitesell.
 With Whitesell, Gordon won at Martinsville and Lowe's.
 During the year, Chip Ganassi Racing owner Chip Ganassi contacted Gordon, expressing interest in signing him, while Dallas Cowboys owner Jerry Jones wanted to partner with him to form a team.
 However, Gordon signed a lifetime contract with Hendrick Motorsports starting in 2000, which allowed him to become an equity owner in his No. 24 team.

 The 2000 season saw Gordon enter his first campaign with Petty Enterprises' Robbie Loomis as his crew chief.
-With Loomis, Gordon recorded his first win of the season in the spring Talladega race, giving him his 50th career victory.
+With Loomis, Gordon recorded his first win of the season in the spring Talladega race, giving him his fiftieth career victory.
 He also won races at Sears Point and Richmond.
 Gordon finished the season ninth in points.

-The next year, Gordon won six races at Las Vegas, Dover, Michigan (the 100th win for Hendrick Motorsports), Indianapolis, Watkins Glen, and the inaugural race at Kansas.
+The next year, Gordon won six races at Las Vegas, Dover, Michigan (the one-hundredth win for Hendrick Motorsports), Indianapolis, Watkins Glen, and the inaugural race at Kansas.
 Gordon became the third driver to win four Winston Cup championships in NASCAR history, second only to Richard Petty and Dale Earnhardt (both winning it seven times), and with a 344-point margin ahead of Tony Stewart.